-The tribe and the United States approved the Joint Stipulation of Settlement and filed the fully executed Joint Stipulation of Settlement with the D.C.
+The Tribe and the United States filed the fully executed Joint Stipulation of Settlement with the D.C.
 District Court on June 22, 2016.
-On March 20, 2017, the tribe and the United States filed a Joint Stipulation to Dismiss the Gila River Trust Case with prejudice.
+On March 20, 2017, the Tribe and the United States filed a joint stipulation to dismiss the Gila River trust case with prejudice.

-Legislation is needed by the tribe to obtain the full benefits under the Joint Stipulation of Settlement, including:
+Legislation is needed by the Tribe to obtain the full benefits under the Joint Stipulation of Settlement, including:

-- Establishment of a map of the rights-of-ways on the Reservation; - Establishment of the Northwest boundary of the Reservation to settle the Tres Rios boundary dispute by the tribe relinquishing land that is currently part of the Reservation to avoid a title dispute with the City of Phoenix and private land owners; - Mandatory trust acquisition of 3,400 acres of Federal land for the tribe as part of the Tres Rios boundary dispute settlement; and - Surveys for all of the Federal rights-of-ways on the Reservation included on the map that will accompany the Act.
+- Establishment of a map of the rights-of-ways on the reservation; - Establishment of the northwest boundary of the reservation to settle the Tres Rios Boundary Dispute by the Tribe relinquishing land that is currently part of the reservation to avoid a title dispute with the City of Phoenix and private land owners; - A mandatory trust acquisition, which waives application of the National Environmental Protection Act, of 3,400 acres of federal land for the Tribe as part of the Tres Rios Boundary Dispute settlement; and - Surveys for the federal rights-of-ways on the reservation included on the map that will accompany the Act.

-Section by Section Analysis of H.R.
+Selected Section-by-Section Analysis of H.R.
 4032